 Dental composite resins are types of synthetic resins, which are used in dentistry as restorative materials.
-Today's composite materials have many important advantages.

 Dental composite chemically bonds to tooth structure.
 This strengthens the tooth's structure and restores its original physical integrity.
-Because composite are "glued" to the tooth, less healthy tooth needs to be removed for a composite restoration.
+Because composites are "glued" to the tooth, less healthy tooth needs to be removed for a composite restoration.

 Etching -- is performed with phosphoric acid that will produce enamel and dentin irregularities ranging from 5-30 micrometers in depth.

 Bonding -- a specific bonding agent is used for the operation.
 The bonding agent is supplied together with the composite.
 The bonding agent will secure a micromechanical bond to the tooth allowing good adhesion of the restoration to the tooth.

 The composite is finally placed and light cured.

 The bonding feature of composite resins is an important asset for various types of restorations:

 The fact that composite fillings are glued (bonded) to the tooth means that unlike amalgam fillings, there is no need for creating retentive features destroying healthy tooth.